AhsanSarwar45/moseeqi/README.md

 ## Automatic server restart
 If you want the Node server to restart automatically after every save:

-1. Install nodemon using `npm install nodemon`
+1. Install nodemon using `npm install -g nodemon`
 2. Instead of `npm start`, use `nodemon index.js`